 The RN Scheme (Royal Navy)

-They use the sailing center to organize kayaking, sailing power boating, day trips and many other activities.
-Everything is organized and run by the leaders who attend.
-During the week the scouts live as naval personnel in mess decks, marching to breakfast and following the watch timetables.
+The sailing centre is used to organise kayaking, sailing power boating, day trips and many other activities.
+Everything is organised and run by the leaders who attend.
+Throughout the week, the scouts live as naval personnel in mess decks, marching to breakfast and following the watch timetables.
 It is a fantastic experience and is available to any RN Sea Scout over the age of 12.

 Since the success of the summer camp we now also have Soccer Sixes held at HMS Bristol in September, Explorer Camp on HMS Bristol in October and the swimming gala held at HMS Raleigh in January, as well as access to leader training weekends.